JessicaMoreschi/Spit-it-Out/README.md

 ## Design Challenges

-Different aspects have been useful in the development of the site's design.

-(write here a list of challenges or something like that. probably the main challenges was to create a "diary")
+In oreder to reflect in an effective way the concept, a strong visual identity was necessary.
+A first part of the project was to research some inspirations and works with an hand drawn look and a sort of "diary mood".

 ### Inspirations